Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/contribute_browser.md

 ## Adding New Article

-Navigate the depicted document hierarchy under `doc.zih.tu-dresden.de/docs` to find a topic that fits best to your article.
-To start a completely new article, click on "+ New file" as depicted
+Navigate through the depicted document hierarchy under `doc.zih.tu-dresden.de/docs` until you find a topic that fits best to your article.
+To start a completely new article, click on "+ New file" as depicted here:
-here:

 ![create new file](misc/cb_create_new_file.png)